 Creating an account or profile

 To create an account or profile with Wayblaze, you must be 19 years or older.
 You can browse our site without creating an account but if you want to comment on a project or idea, follow a project or idea, you need to set up an account and create a password.
 You are responsible for your account and all your activity related to it.
 The information related to your profile needs to be accurate and should not impersonate another person.
 When signing up for a Wayblaze account you must agree to receive occasional updates and news from Wayblaze.
 You can unsubscribe at any time.

 Creating and managing projects on Wayblaze

 If you create a project, you are essentially inviting potential funders to form a contract with you.
-This contract commits you to implement the project in the way that you said you would and to give the funder any rewards or recognition that you have offered them in return for their financial support.
+This contract commits you to implement the project in the way that you said you would and to give the funder any rewards or recognition that you have offered them in return for their financial contribution.
 We want to make it clear that Wayblaze is not part of that contract – that contract is between you and the funders and only when you have satisfied your obligations to your funders are you released from the contract.
 If you are not able to complete the project or do not provide the expect rewards, you may be exposed to legal action by the backers.

 Backing a project